jakubwieczorek/wc/README.md

 Don't hesitate to send me a mail at jakub.wieczorek0101@gmail.com.

 ## Copyright and license
-wc project is copyright to Jakub Wieczorek under the [MIT License](https://opensource.org/licenses/MIT).
+wc project is copyrighted to Jakub Wieczorek under the [MIT License](https://opensource.org/licenses/MIT).